 An interview with Dr. Nageatte Ibrahim, associate vice president, oncology, global clinical development

 If you ran into Dr. Nageatte Ibrahim hiking up a mountain path, you would probably catch her with a ready smile for a fellow hiker and a look of fierce determination to reach the summit.
 She might even be carrying her camera to capture a hidden wonder of nature that other travelers may have missed.

-What you probably wouldn’t know is that every day for the past 5 years, Dr. Ibrahim has been bringing that same tenacity to her work as a clinician and researcher at MSD.
+What you probably wouldn’t know is that every day, Dr. Ibrahim has been bringing that same tenacity to her work as a clinician and researcher at MSD.
 She has focused on climbing a different mountain – advancing melanoma research – on behalf of patients and families she’s met along the way.

 We asked Dr. Ibrahim to reflect on the progress that has been made in cancer research and share why she’s optimistic about the future.

 Here’s her perspective on fighting cancer from the scientific frontline.

 What brought you into the field of melanoma research?